Theory of the Elementary Particles: The spin of the -branch particles

-The other mesons of the neutrino branch, the D$^{\pm,0}$ and D$_s^\pm$ mesons, both having zero spin, are superpositions of a proton and an antineutron of opposite spin, or of their antiparticles, or of a neutron and an antineutron of opposite spin in D$^0$.
+The other mesons of the neutrino branch, the D$^{\pm,0}$ and D$_s^\pm$ mesons, both having zero spin, are superpositions of a proton and an anti-neutron of opposite spin, or of their antiparticles, or of a superposition of a neutron and an anti-neutron of opposite spin in D$^0$.
 The spin of D$^\pm$ and D$^0$ does therefore not pose a new problem.

+The muons have spin, s($\mu^\pm$) = 1/2.
 For an explanation of the spin of $\mu^\pm$ we refer to [73].
-Since all muon or anti-muon neutrinos have been removed from the $\pi^\pm$ lattice in the $\pi^\pm$ decay it follows that a neutrino vacancy is at the center of the $\mu^\pm$ lattice (Fig.\,7).
-Without a neutrino in the center of the lattice the sum of the spin vectors of all neutrinos in the $\mu^\pm$ lattice is zero.
-However the $\mu^\pm$\,mesons consist of the neutrino lattice plus an electric charge e$^\pm$ whose spin is 1/2.
-The spin of the $\mu^\pm$\,mesons originates from the spin of the elementary electric charge carried by the $\mu^\pm$\,mesons and is consequently s($\mu^\pm$) = 1/2.
-The same considerations apply for the spin of $\tau^\pm$, s($\tau^\pm$) = 1/2.
+Since N/4 muon neutrinos or N/4 anti-muon neutrinos have been removed from the $\pi^\pm$ lattice in the $\pi^\pm$ decay, it follows that a neutrino vacancy is at the center of the $\mu^\pm$ lattice (Fig.\,7).
+Without a neutrino in the center of the lattice the spin vectors of all neutrinos cancel.
+In the absence of a center neutrino the angular momemtum vectors of the lattice oscillations cancel as well.
+So the neutrino lattice of the muon does not have spin.
+However, the muons consist of the neutrino lattice plus a charge e$^\pm$, whose spin is 1/2.
+The spin of $\mu^\pm$ originates therefore from the spin of the charge e$^\pm$ carried by the muons, and is s($\mu^\pm$) = 1/2.

+Both the $\pi^\pm$\,mesons and the $\mu^\pm$\,muons carry a charge.
+The $\pi^\pm$\,mesons do not have spin, whereas the $\mu^\pm$\,muons have spin 1/2.
+The presence or absence of a neutrino at the center of the lattice makes the difference.
+The spin of the charge in $\pi^\pm$ is canceled by the spin of the central neutrino, whereas the spin of the charge in $\mu^\pm$ remains, because there is no central neutrino to cancel the spin of the charge.